First DUI Offense in Connecticut

 - C.G.S. § 15-133 – Boating While intoxicated (“BWI / BUI”) or Operation of vessel while under the influence of liquor or drugs.

-At your court appearance, your top Stamford and Greenwich DUI / DWI criminal lawyer will submit the written application for the Alcohol Education Program on your behalf.
-At this court appearance, the judge will ask you to swear under oath to the following: (i) that you have never applied for or used the AEP in the past 10 years (or a similar program in another state), and (ii) that you have never been convicted of a drunk driving offense.
+At your court appearance, your Connecticut first time DUI lawyer will submit the written application for the Impaired Driver Intervention Program on your behalf.
+At this court appearance, the judge will ask you to swear under oath to the following: (i) that you have never applied for or used the IDIP in the past 10 years (or a similar program in another state), and (ii) that you have never been convicted of a drunk driving offense.
 (You will not be asked any questions relating to the facts surrounding your arrest).
 If you are at all unsure as to whether the answer to these questions is “no”, then you need to talk to your Stamford DUI / DWI lawyer before your case is called.
 A dishonest or even mistaken answer to these two questions can result in felony perjury charges.

 Eligibility Step 2 – The Screening Interview at Connecticut Renaissance / Crossroads

-Eligibility Step 3 – The Court Hearing on Your Alcohol Education Program Application
+Eligibility Step 3 – The Court Hearing on Your Impaired Driver Intervention Program

-At the next court date, you will learn if the Bail Commissioner’s Office has determined that you are eligible for the AEP, and your Stamford DUI / DWI criminal lawyer will attend and participate in a hearing in Superior Court on the sole issue of whether you should receive the program.
-The State’s Attorney’s Office (i.e., the prosecutors) will be asked to declare their position to the Court and explain if and why they are objecting to your admission into the Alcohol Education Program.
+At the next court date, you will learn if the Bail Commissioner’s Office has determined that you are eligible for the IDIP, and your Connecticut first time DUI / DWI criminal lawyer will attend and participate in a hearing in Superior Court on the sole issue of whether you should receive the program.
+The State’s Attorney’s Office (i.e., the prosecutors) will be asked to declare their position to the Court and explain if and why they are objecting to your admission into the Impaired Driver Intervention Program.

 As a matter of practice, prosecutors typically object to program applications when one or more of the following factors are involved in a DUI / DWI case: